-On 30 September 2017, UBS AG consolidated CET1 capital ratio was 14.0% on a fully applied basis and 15.4% on a phase-in basis and the CET1 leverage ratio was 3.8% on a fully applied basis and 4.1% on a phase-in basis, the gone concern loss-absorbing capacity ratio was 15.9% on a fully applied basis and 12.6% on a phase-in basis, and the gone concern leverage ratio was 4.3% on a fully applied basis and 3.4% on a phase-in basis.1 On the same date, invested assets stood at CHF 3,067 billion and equity attributable to UBS AG shareholders was CHF 53,246 million.
-On the same date, UBS AG Group employed 48,949 people2.
+On 31 December 2017, UBS AG consolidated CET1 capital ratio was 14.1% on a fully applied basis and 15.2% on a phase-in basis and the CET1 leverage ratio was 3.8% on a fully applied basis, the gone concern loss-absorbing capacity ratio was 15.8% on a fully applied basis, and the gone concern leverage ratio was 4.2% on a fully applied basis.
+On the same date, invested assets stood at CHF 3,179 billion and equity attributable to UBS AG shareholders was CHF 50,830 million.
+On the same date, UBS AG Group employed 46,009 people.
+This information has been extracted from the Fourth Quarter 2017 Report and it is subject to completion of year-end procedures.
+Refer to section 7.3 "Interim Financial Information" for more information.

 The rating agencies Standard & Poor's Credit Market Services Europe Limited ("Standard & Poor's"), Moody's Deutschland GmbH ("Moody's"), Fitch Ratings Limited ("Fitch Ratings"), and Scope Ratings AG ("Scope Ratings") have published solicited credit ratings reflecting their assessment of the creditworthiness of UBS AG, i.e. its ability to fulfil in a timely manner payment obligations, such as principal or interest payments on long-term loans, also known as debt servicing.
 The ratings from Fitch Ratings, Standard & Poor's and Scope Ratings may be attributed a plus or minus sign, and those from Moody's a number.
 These supplementary attributes indicate the relative position within the respective rating class.
-UBS AG has a long-term counterparty credit rating of A+ (outlook: stable) from Standard & Poor's, long-term senior debt rating of A1 (outlook: stable) from Moody's, long-term issuer default rating of AA- (outlook: stable) from Fitch Ratings and issuer rating of AA- (outlook: stable) from Scope Ratings.
+UBS AG has a long-term counterparty credit rating of A+ (outlook: stable) from Standard & Poor's, long-term senior debt rating of A1 (outlook: stable) from Moody's, long-term issuer default rating of AA- (outlook: stable) from Fitch